StratifyLabs/StratifyBlog/content/tutorials/2013-12-09-Compound-Data-Types.md

 union
 ```

-The syntax for union is similar to that of struct.
+The syntax for `union` is similar to that of `struct`.
 However, the memory allocation for a union is very different.
-For a struct, each member is assigned a unique location in memory, but all members of a union share the same memory location.
-The size of the union in memory is at least large enough to hold the largest member.
+For a `struct`, each member is assigned a unique location in memory, but all members of a union share the same memory location.
+The size of the `union` in memory is at least large enough to hold the largest member.

 ### enum

-An enum is a list of values that should be assigned to a variable.
-An enum variable occupies enough memory to hold the largest value of the enum and has values rather than members (unlike union and struct).
-Using enum is equivalent to using an integer type large enough to hold all enum values.
-The compiler does not ensure that values assigned to enum types are in the list.
+An `enum` is a list of values that should be assigned to a variable.
+An `enum` variable occupies enough memory to hold the largest value of the `enum` and has values rather than members (unlike `union` and `struct`).
+Using `enum` is equivalent to using an integer type large enough to hold all `enum` values.
+The C compiler does not ensure that values assigned to `enum` types are in the list.

 ## Combining Compound Data Types